biologist79/ESPuino/README.md

 ## NEWS
 Currently I'm working on a new Tonuino that is completely based on 3.3V and makes use of an (optional) [headphone-pcb](https://github.com/biologist79/Tonuino-ESP32-I2S/tree/master/PCBs/Headphone%20with%20PCM5102a%20and%20TMD1308).
 As uC-develboard a Lolin32 is used and it's (optionally) battery-powered.
 So stay tuned...

+## History
+[...]
+* 11.07.2020: Added support for reversed Neopixel addressing.
+* 09.10.2020: mqttUser / mqttPassword can now be configured via webgui.
+* 16.10.2020: Added English as supported lanuage.
+* 01.11.2020: Added directive `SD_NOT_MANDATORY_ENABLE`: for debugging puposes SD can be bypassed at boot.
+* 17.11.2020: Introduced a distinct volume for headphone for optional headphone-PCB.
+* 20.11.2020: Added directive `MEASURE_BATTERY_VOLTAGE`: monitoring battery's voltage is now supported.
+* 25.11.2020: WiFi can npw be activated/deactivated instantly by pressing two buttons.
+* 28.11.2020: Battery's voltage can now be visualized by Neopixel by short-press of rotary encoder's burtton.
+* 28.11.2020.
+Added directive `PLAY_LAST_RFID_AFTER_REBOOT`: Tonuino will recall the last RFID played after reboot.
+More to come...

 ## Disclaimer
 This is a **fork** of the popular [Tonuino-project](https://github.com/xfjx/TonUINO) which means, that it only shares the basic concept of controlling a music-player by RFID-tags and buttons. **Said this I want to rule out, that the code-basis is completely different and developed by myself**.
 So there might be features, that are supported by my fork whereas others are missing or implemented differently.
 For sure both share that it's non-profit, DIY and developed on [Arduino](https://www.arduino.cc/).